iconify/documentation/documents/pages/icon-finder/packages/base-svelte/callback.md

 # Components wrapper callback

-This tutorial is part of [Iconify Icon Finder components tutorial](./index.md).
+This tutorial is part of [Svelte Components for Iconify Icon Finder tutorial](./index.md).

+Class `[class]Wrapper` uses callback to notify your code of any changes, such as change in route, change in selected icon or when user clicks button in footer.

 Callback must be provided as parameter to `[class]Wrapper` constructor.
-It is used to notify your code whenever something changes in Icon Finder instance.

-Callback is a function with only one parameter: `[var]event`, `[type]IconFinderEvent`.
+It is a function with only one parameter: `[var]event`, `[type]IconFinderEvent`.

 ## Payload {#event}

-Payload has type `[type]IconFinderEvent`, which you can find in `[file]src/wrapper/events.ts` of components package (to import type in your TypeScript code, use `[file]@iconify/search-components/lib/wrapper/events`).
+Payload has type `[type]IconFinderEvent`, which you can find in `[file]src/icon-finder/wrapper/events.ts`.

 It is a simple object with multiple properties.
 Property `[prop]type` defines type of event, other properties are specific to that type.